Coderockr/fullstack-test/README.md

    - A link to the API documentation.
 4. Once the work is complete, create a pull request from "development" into "main" and send us the link.
 5. Avoid using huge commits hiding your progress.
 Feel free to work on a branch and use `git rebase` to adjust your commits before submitting the final version.
+6. Create a "screenshots" sub-folder and include at least two screenshots of the app.

 ## Coding Standards
 When working on the project be as clean and consistent as possible.